makovalab/lab-website/content/project/microsatellite_variation_and_evolution/index.md

 +++
-title = "Microsatellite variation and evolution" date = 2018-01-08T00:00:00
-draft = false
+title = "Non-B DNA and microsatellite variation and evolution" date = 2018-01-08T00:00:00 draft = false

-btn_text = 'Microsatellite'
+btn_text = 'Non-B DNA & Microsatellite'

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = []

 # Project summary to display on homepage.
-summary = "We have investigated microsatellite evolution in the framework of a life-cycle hypothesis, according to which microsatellites are born and expand into adulthood, until their degradation and death.
-Microsatellites are implicated in numerous diseases and used as markers in population genetics and forensics."
+summary = "Approximately 13% of the genome can fold into DNA structures different from the B-form double-helix discovered by Watson and Crick.
+Such \"non-B DNA\" structures include cruciforms, triplexes, slipped-strand structures, G-quadruplexes (G4s), Z-DNA, and bent DNA.
+They form at certain DNA sequence motifs that are ubiquitous in the genomes of prokaryotes and eukaryotes."

 # Slides (optional).
 #   Associate this page with Markdown slides.